ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/co.rst

   WIDTH     0.0010

 ``WIDTH`` is the width of the broadening to approximate the delta function in Hartree.
-For systems with a gap, very small positive ``WIDTT`` is used.
+For systems with a gap, very small positive ``WIDTH`` is used.
 In such a case, it does not have a physical meaning and is used to determine the Fermi level.

 .. code:: bash